 Additive Manufacturing – A Quick Overview

-Recently, the Ministry of International Trade and Industry (MITI) and General Electric’s additive manufacturing subset, GE Additive and Malaysia Automotive Institute (MAI) as the strategic partner, held a Additive Manufacturing for Industry 4.0 workshop aimed at industry players within the manufacturing sector.
+Recently, the Ministry of International Trade and Industry (MITI) and General Electric’s additive manufacturing subset, GE Additive and Malaysia Automotive, Robotics and IoT Institute (MARii) as the strategic partner, held a Additive Manufacturing for Industry 4.0 workshop aimed at industry players within the manufacturing sector.
 The workshop was held as a platform to promote the shift towards AM, covered various topics related to AM such as risk factors, machine infrastructures, types of additive material, etc.

 Let’s take an overview of AM and how it enables the manufacturing sector to progress towards Industry 4.0.

 As the term “Additive” suggests, AM is a process that describes the building of 3D objects by adding layer-upon-layer of a material.
 Various materials can be used, most commonly plastics and metals.

 Once a CAD file is produced by a designer, the AM equipment (such as a 3D printer), reads in data from the CAD file and adds successive layers of materials, layer-upon-layer to fabricate a 3D object.

 For more information on how AM functions, take a look at this video: